Data Processing Bounds for Scalar Lossy Source Codes with Side Information at the Decoder: Appendix C - Proof of Lemma

 This channel achieves, of course, the same distortion $D$, which depends only on $\{p_k\}$.
 We also have for this channel:

 Substituting (\ref{chanrdproof}) and (\ref{equRDgen111}) in (\ref{RDGEN11111}), we get:

 which is exactly the lower bound.
 In summary, we showed that the channel that minimizes $I^Q(X;\hat{X})$, among all channels with the same $\{p_k\}_{k=1}^{K}$, is of the form (\ref{chanrdproof}).
 Therefore, to get the RD function, it is enough to optimize (\ref{rdprooflowerbound}) over all probability measures $\{p_k\}_{k=1}^{K}$, subject to the constraint (\ref{consRDproof}).
 The generalized mutual information $I^Q(X;\hat{X})$ is, of course, convex in $\{p_k\}_{k=1}^{K}$.
-Thus, this is a standard convex minimization under linear constraints problem and the solution is given by the Karush-Kuhn-Tucker conditions, which are exactly (\ref{KKT1}) and (\ref{KKT2}). \end{proof}
+Thus, this is a standard convex minimization under linear constraints problem and the solution is given by the Karush-Kuhn-Tucker conditions, which are exactly (\ref{KKT1}) and (\ref{KKT2}).
+The lower bound obtained must be convex in $D$, otherwise we could achieve its lower convex envelop by linear combination of $\{p_k\}$'s.
+In addition, it has a minimum equal to $Q(1)$ at $D=\ddss\frac{1}{K}\sum_{k=1}^K\rho_k$.
+This minimum is achieved by taking uniform $\{p_k\}$, which agrees with $\lambda_2=0$ in Eq. (\ref{KKT1}).
+Since the lower bound is decreasing for $D\leq\ddss\frac{1}{K}\sum_{k=1}^K\rho_k$, the distortion constraint $\mathbb{E} \rho(X,\hat{X}) \leq D$ is indeed achieved with equality in this range.
+For $D>\ddss\frac{1}{K}\sum_{k=1}^K\rho_k$, we of course have $R^Q(D)=Q(1)$. \end{proof}